Introduction

 Maintaining lasting immigration status can be challenging for healthcare workers from abroad, and it’s important to acknowledge these concerns.
 Here are some key issues to be aware of, along with supportive strategies to help you navigate them:

-1. Extended absences from America: Spending more than one year outside the country can jeopardize your status as a residente permanente.
+- Spending more than one year outside the country can jeopardize your status as a permanent resident.
 To reduce this risk, consider keeping a home in America and limiting international travel.
 Frequently returning to the United States can demonstrate your intent to live here permanently.

-2. Failure to File Taxes: As a residente permanente, it is essential to submit federal tax returns annually.
+- As a permanent resident, it is essential to submit federal tax returns annually.
 Ignoring this responsibility can create complications with USCIS and affect your status.
 Always ensure timely tax filings, even if no tax is owed, as this shows your commitment to complying with U.S. laws.

-4. Not Renewing Your Green Card: Green Cards must be renewed every ten years.
-Failing to initiate the renewal process can complicate your status as a residente permanente.
+- Your permanent residency card must be renewed every ten years.
+Failing to initiate the renewal process can complicate your status as a permanent resident.
 Start the renewal process at least six months before your card's expiration to ensure continuous residency.

-By recognizing these challenges and taking proactive steps, you can effectively maintain your status as a residente permanente.
-Your contributions to the U.S. healthcare system are invaluable, and seeking support when needed can help you continue your vital work with peace of mind.
+By recognizing these challenges and taking proactive steps, you can effectively maintain your status as a permanent resident.
+Your contributions to the U.S. healthcare system are invaluable, and understanding these challenges can help you continue your vital work with peace of mind.

 Conclusion